neuronsimulator/nrn/docs/install/install_instructions.md

 pip3 install neuron
 ```

-With pip only Python3 wheels are provided via [pypi.org](https://pypi.org/project/NEURON/).
+Python wheels are provided via [pypi.org](https://pypi.org/project/NEURON/).
+Note that Python2
+wheels are provided for the 8.0 release only.

 Like Windows, you can also use a binary installer to install NEURON.
 You can download alpha or recent
 releases from below URLs: